jaejae-lee/KickOff-football-team-generator/README.md

-## KICK OFF - your football-team-generator
+## KICK OFF! - your football-team-generator
 A tool which randomly divide two n-a-side football teams from a list of 10 players.

 ## How to set up